openssl/openssl/demos/README.txt

 pkwrite.c              Add a password to an existing PKCS12 file.

 signature:
-EVP_EC_Signature_demo.c   Compute and verify a EC signature.
+EVP_EC_Signature_demo.c   Compute and verify an EC signature.
 EVP_DSA_Signature_demo.c  Compute and verify a DSA signature.
-EVP_ED_Signature_demo.c   Compute and verify a ED25519 signature. rsa_pss_direct.c          Compute and verify an RSA-PSS signature from a hash rsa_pss_hash.c            Compute and verify an RSA-PSS signature over a buffer
+EVP_ED_Signature_demo.c   Compute and verify an ED25519 signature. rsa_pss_direct.c          Compute and verify an RSA-PSS signature from a hash rsa_pss_hash.c            Compute and verify an RSA-PSS signature over a buffer